 The 3 layers of the MRC model are Foreground and Background, which are both multi-level, and Mask, which is bi-level.
-Each layer may appear only once on a page and is coded independently of the other two.
-In our earlier example, the black-and-white text could be in the Mask layer, the color chart in the Foreground layer, and the color image in the Background layer.
+Each layer may appear only once on a page and is coded independently of the other two layers.
+The final image is obtained by using the Mask layer to determine whether output pixels come from the Foreground layer or the Background layer.
+When the Mask layer pixel value is 1, the corresponding pixel from the Foreground layer is selected; when it is 0, the corresponding pixel from the Background layer is selected.
+Details are given in the Introduction of [T.44].